IRS Audit Risk for U.S. Expats Explained: Real Odds and How to Stay Safe

-Your chances of being audited by the IRS as a US expat are extremely low—under 0.5% for most income levels.
-According to the latest IRS compliance data, only 0.2% of individual tax returns are audited, and the IRS has committed to not increasing audit rates for taxpayers earning under $400,000.
+Your chances of being audited by the IRS as a U.S. expat are extremely low.
+According to IRS compliance data, only about 0.2% of individual tax returns are audited, and the IRS has committed to not increasing audit rates for taxpayers earning under $400,000.
+For expats, the risk is slightly elevated due to the complexity of international forms (FBAR, FATCA, Form 2555), but the overall odds remain well under 1% for most income levels.
+IRS enforcement capacity has also declined significantly: DOGE-driven staffing cuts in 2025 reduced the number of IRS revenue agents (auditors) by 31%, and the 2026 filing season is operating with a roughly 9% smaller budget.

 Current IRS Audit Statistics: The Real Numbers